a8kj7sea/A8kju/README.md

 Simple Swing GUI Lib created to simple project as test

-Here's a polished version of the Maven instructions for your README:

 To use this project with Maven, follow these steps:

 ### Step 1: Add the JitPack Repository